ktham/my_setup/README.md

 This is the script is used to set up my development environment.

 ## Prerequisites
-* MacOS Mojave and higher (I've only tested it on Mojave)
+* MacOS Sequoia and higher (I've only tested it on Sequoia)
 * Mac OS X command line tools (`xcode-select --install`)
-* Ruby 2.0.0 or higher (MacOS Sierra already has it)
+* Ruby 2.6.0 or higher (MacOS Sequoia already has it)
 * *Optional* [XQuartz](https://xquartz.macosforge.org/) - for X11

 ## Getting Started

 Simply checkout the repo and run the provision script.
 The script is pretty minimal and reads like a shell script.
 The script is also idempotent so you don't have to worry about running it multiple times.

 ```bash
 git clone https://github.com/ktham/my_setup.git ~/my_setup